Jeevan Deep

-Jeevan Sudha (also known as Jeevan Deep) is a high-rise located in Kolkata, India.
+Jeevan Sudha (also known as Jeevan Deep) is a high-rise commercial building located in Kolkata, India.
 It is located on Chowringhee Road beside Tata Centre.

 Details

 Jeevan Sudha is one of the landmarks in Chowringhee, the central business district of the city.
 It is a commercial building and was built in 1986 by Life Insurance Corporation of India.
 This building has 19 floors with a total height of 72 m.
 It has many offices of LIC, banks like the State Bank of India NRI Branch and other financial organisations.